Time Out says

-Celebrate more than 50,000 years of culture at the family-friendly festival
+Celebrate more than 60,000 years of culture at this family-friendly festival

 Wander through the market and see First Nations artists perform traditional and contemporary dance at this family-friendly festival.
 Each year, there’s also a collection of free workshops and activities, dance and music at the corroboree circle, plus a feast to share with the community using native Australian ingredients.

 This year’s NAIDOC Week theme is 'Voice.
 Treaty.
 Truth.
 Let's work together for a shared future'.
 The events and activities for this year's festival will revolve around that idea of shared social resposibility, acceptance of history and a culturally diverse and united future.

 The festival is also part of a wider Indigenous event program being introduced by the City of Parramatta.
 Warami is a Darug word meaning “good to see you”, and this series encompass some of the biggest days on the calendar recognising the achievements and experiences of First Nations peoples.